 Located at 170 John Sims Parkway this park offers a newly renovated 24 hour boat ramp with picnic area and rest rooms.

-No pets or alcohol allowed in any of the City Parks.
+No alcohol allowed in any of the City Parks.
 TJ Brooks (Echo Park) does allow pets.

 Below is a map of the various city parks located throughout Valparaiso.